Home

 by Tony Warren

 However, the truth is a lot less complicated.
-The Greek word [bema], which is translated seat, is from a root that means 'base' or the foot (and by extension, step).
-It is therefore used to designate a stepped seating area for Judgment.
-Thus bema simply refers to the raised seating of a judge or a king.
-For example, the throne of a King is usually stepped seating.
-In other words, seating that is raised above the level of the surrounding area.
-Much the same as our courts today have established for judgments.
-In our country one must approach the raised judgment area called the bench.
+The Greek word [bema], which is translated as "seat," comes from a root that means 'base' or the foot (and by extension, a step-up area).
+It is therefore used to designate an elevated seating area for Judgment.
+This is much as our courts are today.
+Bema simply refers to the raised seating of a judge or a king.
+For example, the throne of a King is usually an elevated seating.
+In other words, seating that is raised above the level of the surrounding area as our courts today have generally established for judgments.
+In our country, one must approach the raised judgment area called the bench.
 Likewise, the bema seat is simply the raised seating of someone sitting to judge.

 But the problem of the so-called Bema seat judgment is not really one of misunderstanding the Greek, it is an exegetical problem where some teachers are reading their own presuppositions into the text.
-They have formulated a doctrine that holds that there is a adjudication specifically to judge the value of the Christian's service to the Lord.
+They have formulated a doctrine that holds that there is an adjudication specifically to judge the value of the Christian's service to the Lord.
 So they attempt to shape the word bema to conform to these predetermined beliefs.
 There are two ways that this erroneous doctrine has been introduced into Christianity.
-The first, by using extra-biblical documentation to support their theories.
-Second, proof by assertion where the actual evidence of scripture on the matter is ignored, fragmented, suppressed or denied.
-So though their beliefs certainly cannot be proven Biblically, many of these theologians (using secular testimony) have gone to great lengths to justify the doctrine, even though it clearly contradicts the Bible text itself.
-Some claim that this particular seat was only used to reward, never to punish.
+The first is by using extra-biblical documentation to support their theories.
+The second is "proof by assertion," where the actual evidence of scripture on the matter is ignored, fragmented, suppressed, or denied and their suppositions simply declared.
+So though their beliefs certainly cannot be proven Biblically, many of these theologians (using secular testimony) have gone to great lengths to justify their doctrines, even though it will clearly contradict the Bible text itself.
+Some claim that this particular seat was only used to reward, and never to punish.
 However, these secular ideas are not only contrary to all other doctrines of scripture concerning God's rewarding us for our work, but they are contradictory to the way the Greek word [bema] itself is used in the scriptures.
-God's Word does not lend itself in support of such an obviously Biblically indefensible position.
+God's word does not lend itself in support of such an obviously Biblically indefensible position.
 In fact, God clearly illustrates just the opposite.
-For example, Pilate sat on the judgment seat [bema] when Jesus was being accused of wrong doing.
-Clearly this makes these theories about its purpose only being for rewards, null and void.
+For example, Pilate sat on the judgment seat [bema] when Jesus was being accused of wrongdoing.
+So again, this makes these theories about its purpose only being for rewards, null and void.

 Matthew 27:19